 Pope Francisdo-you-pray-the-rosary-each-day-pope-francis-7-oct-2018.jpg

-Posted in CATHOLIC Quotes, MARTYRS, PRACTISING CATHOLIC, QUOTES on EVANGELISATION, QUOTES on MISSION, QUOTES on PERSECUTION, QUOTES on PERSEVERANCE, QUOTES on PRAYER, SAINT of the DAY, The WORD
+Posted in CATHOLIC Quotes, PRACTISING CATHOLIC, QUOTES on EVANGELISATION, QUOTES on MISSION, QUOTES on PERSECUTION, QUOTES on PERSEVERANCE, QUOTES on PRAYER, SAINT of the DAY, The WORD

 Thought for the Day – 3 October – ‘That is, the joy of being His disciples.’